 A lawyer (also known as a solicitor) is legally trained and can offer legal advice and assistance to young people and/or their parents or carers and speak for them in Court or Children’s Hearings.

 This is when the government pays for help from a lawyer (a solicitor).
 This can be for advice about going to a Children’s Hearing, or to accompany a child or young person to a Hearing, or to Court to represent them.
-There is more information about Legal Aid and when you can get it at www.slab.org.uk, or you can call the Scottish Legal Aid Board on 0845 122 8686.
+There is more information about Legal Aid and when you can get it at www.slab.org.uk.
+Or you can ring them on 0131 226 7061.

 A solicitor (also known as a lawyer) who is trained to offer legal advice and assistance to children, young people, or their parents or carers, and represent them in a Children’s Hearing or at court.